zmahfuz0613/css-animations-lesson/README.md

-# CSS ANIMATIONS!!!!!
+# CSS3 ANIMATIONS

-You know a little bit how to move stuff around with JavaScript.... now let's learn how to make it move around with CSS!!!
+You know a little bit how to move stuff around with JavaScript.... now let's learn how to make it move around with CSS.

 ### Learning Objectives

-- Understand how traditional hand-drawn keyframe animation and CSS animation relate
+- Compare traditional hand-drawn keyframe animation and CSS animations
 - Use the `animation` property to animate elements
 - Use the `transform` property to change elements
-- Recognize the different values for the `transform` property and see what they do
+- Implement different values for the `transform` property to describe their effect
 - Recognize the parts of keyframe syntax
-- Analyze a description of an animation and understand at a high level what steps would be needed to reproduce it
+- Deconstruct the description of an animation to assemble proper CSS syntax

-## Transitions Redux
+## Transitions

 **Transitions** let us tell the browser how to change a property over time.
 You'll commonly see the `transition` property used on `:hover` and `:focus` states, as we talked about last week.